nascent-africa/jetstrap/README.md

 }
 ```

 ## Presets

 Presets are custom third party templates built using bootstrap.
 We've thought about it, what are the chances that you're going to use the default template provided by Laravel or Laravel Jetstream.

-> Presets are only supported in Bootstrap 4 at the moment.
+> Please visit the CoreUI [documentation](https://coreui.io/docs/getting-started/introduction/) for more details on how to use it.

 ### Core Ui